 1. Module Title Associated Studies

-2. HE Level 4

-3. Credit Value 10

 4. SITS module code ASC1005

-5. Location of Delivery Guildhall School

-6a.
-Module Type Taught

-6b.
-Applicable in the year of study 1

 7. Module Leader Programme Leader, Production Arts

-8. Department Production Arts

 9. Aims of Module

 - Introduce the student to a broad range of production arts skills. - Extend the students' technical vocabulary with terms necessary for everyday use. - Introduce students to basic production related equipment and techniques across a broad range of production arts subjects. - Enhance the students' appreciation of the various roles involved in staging projects. - Engender and encourage a positive, safe, professional and inquisitive approach, with empathy for the creative process. - Develop the students' team-working skills.